apache/superset/docs/security.rst

 like tables or slices, is targered for users that access to data as a cockpit.

-Also note that when Rho users look at the dashboards, they will only see the objects that they have access to.
+As Gamma role the Rho users look at the dashboards, they will only see the objects that they have access to.

 sql_lab